ucnl/ucnl.github.io/documentation/EN/RedPhone/RedPhone_DX_Users_Manual_en.md

 > Standard devices are equipped with a connector and a PTT for connecting a headset that does not contain a PTT.

 Charging is carried out with a complete cradle (chassis) with a charger.
-Switching channels and the compatibility mode with the navigation tracking system [RWLT] (/documentation/EN/RWLT/RWLT_DataBrief_en.md) is carried out using the built-in radio transceiver and the bundled [USB radio dongle](RedPhone_RF_Dongle_Specification_en.md).
+Switching channels and the compatibility mode with the navigation tracking system [RWLT](/documentation/EN/RWLT/RWLT_DataBrief_en.md) is carried out using the built-in radio transceiver and the bundled [USB radio dongle](RedPhone_RF_Dongle_Specification_en.md).

 To ensure the best working conditions and communication quality, subscribers' acoustic antennas must have a direct line of sight.
 The recommended mounting location for the device is on the tank on the diver's back.
 Fastening should be carried out with a belt or rubber band through the fixing eyes.
 The cables must not restrict the diver's movements.
 The PTT has a special loop for attaching to the suit.